Royalatomo/Amazon-Clone/README.md

 Setting MongoDb (Do Only if you haven't installed mongodb in the same machine which you are using)

 * Open src/App.js and src/components/Header.js...
-Set "database_Link" from localhost to IP address of the machine which has mongodb.
+Set "serverIp" from localhost to IP address of the machine which has mongodb server running.

 Setting .env file